IBM/gauge-web-app-steps/README.md

 ### Property Placeholders

 Step parameters allow the use of placeholders, that can be defined in the Gauge environment properties files.
 Some steps also allow to set a placeholder value manually.
-Property keys act as placeholders, they are defined like `${key}` and they will be replaced by its value if such a property key/value pair exists in any _env/\*/\*.properties_ file or within the execution scope.
+Property keys act as placeholders, they are defined like `${key}`.
+They will be replaced by its value if such a property key/value pair exists in any _env/\*/\*.properties_ file or within the execution scope.

 ### Mathematical Expressions